Accio/AMIDD/docs/README.md

 <p id="lec12"></p>
-### Lecture 12: Guest lecture
+### Lecture 12: Guest lectures

-In lecture 12, we have the honor to have **Dr. Martha Serrano** and **Dr. Chih-hsuan Hsin** with us.
+In lecture 12, we are honored to have **Dr. Martha Serrano** and **Dr. Chih-hsuan Hsin** talk with us.
 They will share their experience and learning from working in drug discovery and development.
+A Q&A session will follow after each talk.

 * [Biography of Dr. Serrano and Dr. Hsin]({{site.assetbaseurl}}{% link assets/2025/12/AMIDD-2025-Guest-lectures.pdf %})

+After the guest lectures, we will talk about the results of the survey for the course, and David will offer an *Ask Me Anything* session.

 <p id="lec13"></p>
 ### Lecture 13: A collaboration challenge